malshikaPeiris/malshika-Peiris-Bio-Overview/README.md

 <h3 align="center">Hi I am also interested in Cloud Computing Platform </h3>

-<h3 align="center"> I am Malshika Peiris, it's great to hear that I am interested in cloud computing platforms!
-Cloud computing is a technology that has transformed the way organizations and individuals use and manage their IT resources.
-A cloud computing platform provides a range of services and resources over the internet, allowing users to access and use computing power, storage, and various other services without the need to own or manage physical infrastructure.</h3>

 Hi!
 This is My Github Profile

 Skills: VUE JS / REACT / JS / HTML / CSS / JAVA / JQery / C# / PYTHON / C / C++ / AWS Cloud management / Azure Cloud management